yimethan/computer_vision_study/week1_2/README.md

 2) narrow it down by industry

    ex) automotive, manufacturing, human resources, insurance, healthcare, ...

+## **Image processing pipeline**

+1. Acquisition and storage : image needs to be caputured, stored on device as a file
+2. Load into memory and save to disk : image needs to be read from the disk into memory, stored using data structure, and data structure needs to be serialized into an image file
+3. Manipulation, enhancement, and restoration
++ run few transformations no the image
++ enhance image quality
++ restore image from noise degradation
+4. Segmentation : to extract objects of interest
+5. Information extraction/representation : to repersent in alternative form
+6. Image understanding/interpretation
+  + Image classification (ex. whether an image contains a human object or not)
+  + Object recognition (ex. finding the locatino of the car objects in an image with a bounding box)

 - - -

 # 2. Image processing with PIL and OpenCV